drepper/obs-realsense-greenscreen/README.md

 key color as selected for the source and play a bit with the `Similarity` and `Key Color Spill Reduction` sliders to get an acceptable result.

+Filtering the depth field happens by taking the average value for the last *N* values.  *N=1* means no filtering.
+Any larger value will increase the CPU time and memory needed but it will reduce the effects of the noisy depth field sensor.
+This sensor frequently produces at random location a non-sensical value and simple averiging seems to be sufficient to take care of this.
+The default value is four, meaning the average value of the previous four frames is used.

 Caveats